BlinkDL/zoology/README.md

 ![image](https://github.com/user-attachments/assets/ceb62cc6-53eb-4d30-9542-ec68b111c515)

-The second major issue is, a short-conv of length 4 is highly beneficial for grokking this toy MQAR task (but NOT for real language modeling), and it's given to all other arch, except RWKV-7, which is using its default token-shift (similar to a short-conv of length 2), putting it at an unfair disadvantage.
+The second major issue is, a short-conv of length 4 is highly beneficial for grokking this toy MQAR task (but NOT for real language modeling), and it's given to all other arch, except RWKV-7, which is using its default token-shift (similar to a short-conv of length 2), **putting it at an unfair disadvantage**.

 From zoology readme: